trick77/frfdumper/README.md

 # FRF Dumper

 Unpacks an *.frf binary and displays (some of) its Open Data Exchange (ODX) diagnostics data.
-The binary ODX flash data will **not** be decrypted, since the used encryption methods and keys vary and aren't well known.
+The binary ODX flash payloads will **not** be decrypted, since the used encryption methods and keys vary and aren't well known.

 ```